shassoun/CyberSecurity-Ansible-ELK-Scripts-BootCamp/README.md

-This is the main readme page, create explanation of entire contents of the repositry
+This is the main readme page, create explanation of entire contents of the repository when completed